-If you are trying to improve your health then the amount of water you drink in a day is probably something you have put some attention to.
-But have you ever looked at the type of water you are drinking or (the scary part) what else could be lurking in your glass of water?!
+Filtered water can be a confusing topic.
+And if you start looking at the different types of water there are or (the scary part) what else could be lurking in your glass of water it certainly can get even more confusing.
 I am diving in today to help you make a better choice when it comes to the source of your water so you can make an informed decision for you and your family!

 *Affiliate Disclosure: I do have affiliate links in this blog post.
 If you purchase something from my link, I will receive a small commission from the sale.
 This comes at no cost to you, but is paid by the company.
 I do not take becoming an affiliate with any company lightly.
 If I am, it’s because I believe in the company and their product.

 Suzi(Gurl Gone Green) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.